HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

-At the most basic level, the resource estimation framework expects an enumeration of the abstract "gates" for the particular cost model, as well as a description of how each HIR node type affects these gates and depths.
-The gates are what the total cost is tallied in terms of.
-As an example, a cost model for one of the secret sharing backends might have \emph{round complexity} and \emph{communication complexity} as gates, whereas a circuit backend might literally have \emph{AND}, \emph{OR}, and \emph{NOT} as its gates.
-The evaluator then walks the HIR graph and accumulates the abstract gate costs produced by each node, and tracks the maximum total depth encountered for critical path estimation.
-In the case of a secret sharing scheme, walking the graph will (potentially) increment round and communication complexity as new computation nodes are encountered, whereas a circuit backend will increment gate costs.
-These gate costs are then instantiated with specific costs (in terms of lower-level operations) based on the resource estimates determined by the cryptographic experts.
+At the most basic level, the resource estimation framework expects an enumeration of the \emph{abstract gates} for a particular cost model, a description of how each HIR node type affects these gates, and depths.
+The total cost is tallied in terms of abstract gates.
+For example, a cost model for a secret sharing backend may have \emph{round complexity} and \emph{communication complexity} as its abstract gates, whereas a circuit backend may have AND, OR, and NOT as its abstract gates.
+The evaluator traverses the HIR graph and accumulates the abstract gate costs produced by each node, and tracks the maximum total depth encountered for critical path estimation.
+In the case of a secret sharing scheme, traversing the graph will potentially increment round and communication complexity as new computation nodes are encountered, whereas a circuit backend will increment gate costs.
+These gate costs are then instantiated with specific costs (in terms of lower-level operations) based on the resource estimates determined by cryptographic experts.

 This framework can also be easily extended to evaluate costs that do not follow this simple model.
-All that is needed is a definition for some data structure to be accumulated at each HIR node (by default, this consists of a mapping from gate type to gate count and an integer for current depth), and a transfer function for how each node type accumulates into this structure.

-Each cost model can also be parameterized on some values which are configurable but known at compile time (such as integer bitwidth), the prime modulus which can be determined from the security specifications, and specific edge costs.

-The ability to estimate the cost of a program in multiple backends is useful when selecting a target, as well.
-Programs are sometimes inherently better suited to execution in one protocol instead of another.
-If the cost for these two protocols are comparable (e.g. both models measure ``communication complexity''), then we can generate a resource estimate for the program in each available backend to determine which backend would be best suited for execution.
+A data structure at each HIR node and a function that performs accumulation of cost based on the type of the node are sufficient to estimate the cost.
+Cost models can also be parameterized on values which are configurable but known at compile time (\eg, integer bitwidth).
+The prime modulus can be determined by the security specifications, and specific edge costs.
+The ability to estimate the cost of a program becomes useful when selecting a target from multiple backends.
+A program may be better suited for execution on a particular backend than another.
+If the available backends' cost models are comparable, then we can generate resource estimations to choose the best one for execution.